 The steering committee on September 18, 1978 met to draft By-laws and establish committees to review records of perspective candidates and plan an induction ceremony.
 Seventy-two (72) perspective members were approved for membership.
 Letters of invitation were sent to each candidate, and 53 candidates were inducted into the honor society.

-On April 18, 1979 the first induction ceremony was held and the Acting Dean of the School of Health Professions and Wellness, Roberta O. Watts presented each member with a certificate of membership through a formal ceremony.
+On April 18, 1979 the first induction ceremony was held and the Acting Dean of the College of Health Professions and Wellness, Roberta O. Watts presented each member with a certificate of membership through a formal ceremony.
 A reception was held after the ceremony in honor of the new members.

 Membership meetings were held on a regular basis according to criteria By-laws and refining the application process for charter membership was a central focus.
 Leaders in health care presented topics that were visionary, innovative and integral to how health care would impact Nursing's future.
 Topics discussed were "Trends in Nursing", "Nursing Leadership", and "Being a Life Long Learner".

 On November 6, 1981 the House of Delegates voted to grant a Charter to Jacksonville State University College of Health Professions and Wellness and the Zeta Xi Chapter was established.